Skip to content

 ambospipettin.png

-The robot on the left is the previous version and the robot on the right is the current one.
+The robot on the left is the original version, and next to it is the latest.

-Objects are aligned using a simple system of 3D-printed stops or "curbs", placed on the regular grid of holes of the baseplate (which is removable, and self-aligns to the frame).
-Two tools are parked on the right, the tool carriage is on the left.
-The electronics are housed in an acrylic box, and fixed to the side of the aluminum frame (bottom right).
+As can be seen in the pictures and videos, labware objects are aligned using a simple system of 3D-printed stops or "curbs", placed on the regular grid of holes of the baseplate (which is removable, and self-aligns to the frame).
+There are several tools mounted on the backpanel, that the robot can automatically pick-up and park, as commanded.

 Specifications